top of page

 Ben was called to the Bar in 2021 and joined Chambers in 2024, following the successful completion of his pupillage under the supervision of John Ryan and Clare Wilks respectively.

 Ben accepts instructions in all Chambers’ practice areas.
-He regularly defends and prosecutes on behalf of the Local Authorities, Crown Prosecution Service, South Wales Police and Gwent Police in a wide range of cases within the Crown Court, Youth Court and Magistrates Court.
+He regularly defends and prosecutes on behalf of the Crown Prosecution Service and various Local Authorities and Police forces throughout England and Wales in a wide range of cases within the Crown Court, Youth Court and Magistrates Court.

 Ben has also developed a strong practice in professional discipline, regularly appearing as a case presenter on behalf of the Nursing and Midwifery Council in multi-week hearings before the Fitness to Practice committee, as well as interim order hearings and substantive order review hearings.